vinid/NegotiationArena/README.md

         Resources({MONEY_TOKEN: 100}),
     ],
     player_roles=[
-        "You are Player 1.",
+        "You are Player RED.",
-        "You are Player 2.",
+        "You are Player BLUE.",
     ],
     player_social_behaviour=[
         "",